ShankarSS6/Mini-Project/readme.md

-1-Clone the repository using the following command: git clone repo\_https://github.com/ShankarSS6/mini-project avigate to the project directory:
+1-Clone the repository using the following command: git clone repo\_https://github.com/ShankarSS6/mini-project 2-Navigate to the project directory: cd mini project
-2-cd mini project
 Run the game by opening the index.html file in a web browser.